edspencer/opnsense-autobackup/README.md

 - **GIT_TOKEN**: Your GitHub personal access token.
 - **CRON_SCHEDULE**: The cron schedule for running the backup (optional, e.g., "0 0 \* \* \*" for daily at midnight).

+How you specify these will depend on how you deploy the image.
+For some quick and easy testing without commiting secrets to source control, consider the `.env` file approach below.
+This will keep your passwords and other secrets out of your terminal's command history.

 ## Usage

 ### Run the Container